Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Semi-discrete Cauchy problem.

-In this section, we establish the conditional stability result for the semidiscrete Cauchy problem, as stated in Theorem~\ref{Teo:SecondResult}.
-The section is structured as follows: First, we derive an auxiliary estimate for the solution of a semidiscrete stochastic parabolic equation with non-homogeneous Dirichlet boundary conditions.
-This estimate plays a crucial role in adapting the Carleman estimate \eqref{theo:Carleman} to this setting.
-Second, we present a modified Carleman estimate adapted to the semidiscrete stochastic parabolic operator with nonhomogeneous boundary data, and provide its proof.
-Finally, we prove Theorem~\ref{Teo:SecondResult} by combining the Carleman estimate obtained in the second step with geometric arguments inspired by \cite{Yamamoto_2009}. \begin{lemma} Let $\xi \in H_{\mathcal{F}}^1(0,T; H_h^{1/2}(\partial \mathcal{M}) \cap H_h^1(\partial \mathcal{M}))$ with $\xi(0) = 0$.
-Then, for a.e. $\omega \in \Omega$, the solution $u \in L^2(0,T; H_h^2(\mathcal{M})) \cap C(0,T; L_h^2(\mathcal{M}))$ of the system:
+In this section, we establish the conditional stability result for the semi-discrete Cauchy problem, as stated in Theorem~\ref{Teo:SecondResult}.
+The section is structured as follows: { First, we introduce a new weight function in the semi-discrete context to derive a new semi-discrete Carleman estimate with boundary data, using a similar procedure for obtaining \eqref{theo:Carleman_datainterior}.
+Second, we need an auxiliary estimate for the solution of a semi-discrete stochastic parabolic equation with non-homogeneous Dirichlet boundary conditions.
+This estimate plays a crucial role in the proof a new Carleman estimate \eqref{eq:firstCarlemanV2} to this setting.
+Second, we present a modified Carleman estimate adapted to the semi-discrete stochastic parabolic operator with nonhomogeneous boundary data, and provide its proof.
+Finally, we prove Theorem~\ref{Teo:SecondResult} by combining the Carleman estimate obtained in the second step with geometric arguments inspired by \cite{Yamamoto_2009}.

+We begin by deriving the new weight function required for the semi-discrete Carleman estimate with boundary data.
+Following the strategy used in \cite{BHLR:2010b} to obtain Assumption~\ref{Assumption_data_inteior}, and adapting the continuous construction of \cite[Lemma~1.2]{Emanuilov:1995} to the semi-discrete framework, we obtain the existence of such a function as follows: \begin{assumption} Let $\tilde{\Gamma}\subsetneq\Gamma$ be an open set.
+Let $\tilde{G}$ be a smooth open and connected neighborhood of $\overline{G}$ in $\mathbb{R}^n$.
+The function $x\mapsto d_0(x)$ in $C^{k}(\overline{\tilde{G}},\mathbb{R})$, $k$ is sufficiently large and satisfies